adriqnn/ReactProject/client/README.md

 You need to download the client and run:
 ```
-npm i --- to install the dependansies;
+npm install --- to install the dependansies;
 npm start --- to run the React client;
 ```
 You also need to download the server and run:
 ```
-npm i --- to install the dependansies;
+npm install --- to install the dependansies;
 npm start --- to run the REST-api server;
 ```